African Shipowners Association

 The Continental Platform for all Shipowners and operators in the African Continent.
 Recognised by the African Union Commission & Association of Maritime Administration Africa (AAMA).
 The Association is a member of the Norwegian-African Business Association.

-The idea of an Association of African Shipowners was muted a private meeting of some ship owners in Nigeria in 20……… There was a growing concerns that the continent like other continents should bring together its ship owners and other stakeholders.
+2012.
+There were growing concerns that the continent like other continents should bring together its ship owners and other stakeholders.
 The basis for the formation of the Association was and still remains the African Maritime Transport Charter.

 This was held in collaboration with MOWCA and in attendance were a few Shipowners, Maritime Administrations of Nigeria, Kenya and South Africa.

 The African Ship Owners Association was birthed at that Conference.
 It was incorporated as an NGO in South Africa in with the South African Government support through its Maritime Administration.

 The Association has held regular Conferences and has co-organised many more.
 Today the Association has a Consultative Status with the African Union; and is a member of:

 Membership is open to Africans who owns vessels, operates vessels, whilst the Association will also consider applications from other organizations or establishments critical to the Shipping Industry on a case by case basis.LEARN MORE ABOUT MEMBERSHIP